 The shift toward radial tires, which use a higher percentage of natural rubber than bias-ply tires, has resulted in an increase in natural rubber consumption over the past 35 years.
 Between 1975 and 2008, natural rubber’s share of the total rubber market has increased.
 There have also been diverse government incentives to help develop the downstream rubber processing industry in Southeast Asia.
-As a result, natural rubber consumption has trended upward in these countries but the majority of production is still exported.
-The increased rubber consumption in the natural rubber–producing countries has been one factor, as well as the greatly increasing demand for natural rubber in China and India.
+As a result, natural rubber consumption has trended upward in these countries but most of the production is still exported.
+The upward trend is a result of a rise in rubber consumption in the natural rubber–producing countries and the significantly increasing demand for natural rubber in mainland China and India.

 Overall, tire production and tire weight greatly influence natural rubber demand.
-Tires and tire products accounted for 70% of the total consumption of natural rubber in 2018.
-General rubber product uses include automotive and mechanical parts, medical and health-related products, and nonautomotive mechanical parts, which collectively account for the remaining 30% of natural rubber consumption.
-These shares are not expected to change in the next five years.
+Tires and tire products accounted for 77% of the total consumption of natural rubber in 2020.
+General rubber product uses include automotive and mechanical parts, medical and health-related products, and nonautomotive mechanical parts, which collectively account for the remaining 23% of natural rubber consumption.
+These shares are not expected to change in 2020–25.

-The following pie chart shows world consumption of natural rubber:
+The following chart shows world consumption of natural rubber:

-A significant majority of natural rubber production comes from small farmers that are not able to reduce production when prices fall to try to tighten supply and push prices higher.
+Most natural rubber production comes from small farmers who are not able to reduce production when prices fall to try to tighten supply and push prices higher.
 As a result, falling price trends draw strength from rising inventories, making the situation that much worse for producers.

 Natural rubber is a naturally occurring elastomeric polymer of isoprene (2-methyl-1,3-butadiene) with excellent resistance to abrasion, impact, tears, and heat buildup caused by hysteresis.
 It is also characterized by very good tensile strength, green strength, resilience, flexibility, aging stability, and building tack.
 However, natural rubber is not very resistant to oxidation, ozone, weathering, and a wide range of chemicals and solvents.
 Thousands of species of trees, plants, shrubs, and vines produce natural rubber latex in the world.

 Because of natural rubber’s large consumption volume, the limited area of commercial production, and its importance to the world today, the management of its supply is of dire importance.
-This includes two major areas—stabilizing the current supply of natural rubber and developing diversified sources of natural rubber.
+This includes two major areas—stabilizing the current supply and developing diversified sources of natural rubber.